How to do a Single Leg Glute Bridge

 This exercise is a variation on the more common Glute Bridge.
 Like Glute Bridge, this is a bodyweight exercise that targets your glutes.
 By performing the exercise one side at a time, you can ensure that you aren’t compensating for any discrepancies between sides.
 In addition, by performing this exercise with one leg at a time, you add more instability to the movement, which can help improve muscle activation.

-3. Extend your hips by pushing your right heel into the ground and simultaneously flexing your right glute until your hips are fully extended making a straight alignment from your knees to your shoulders.
+- Extend your hips by pushing your left heel into the ground and simultaneously flexing your left glute until your hips are fully extended making a straight alignment from your left knee to your shoulders.

 Tips & FAQs